 My advice—pay more attention to your plan than to the market.
 We tell doctors that standard indices, like the S&P 500, are really meaningless to them.
 The reason?
 We create a customized financial plan for every doctor.

 When using this roadmap to their desired future, we know the range of returns needed to reach these important financial goals.
 As long as our doctors’ investments are averaging within that range most years, they will get to their desired future.
 Sure, some years we will be below that range, but other years we will be above it.
 That is why it is important to update your plan regularly.

 This also means for most clients we don’t need to take the risk of being completely invested in the stock market.
 They can still get to their financial future by taking less risk, allowing them to sleep better at night.

 Your personal, customized financial plan is more important than the market returns.

 You need to look at all 4-cornerstones to build and KEEP your wealth.

 Standard indexes may have nothing to do with you and your portfolio.

 Update your plan regularly.

-Katherine Vessenes, JD, CFP®, RFC is the founder and president of MD Financial, a concierge financial planning firm for physicians and dentists across the country.
+Katherine Vessenes, JD, CFP®, RFC is the president and CEO of MD Financial, a concierge financial planning firm for physicians and dentists across the country.
 She currently works with over 300 busy doctors from coast to coast.

 1(888) 256-6855 | Katherine@MDFinancialAdvisors.com